Try Hubstaff for 14 days

-There tend to be lots of red tape around making money during the holidays, but that’s where the festive magic of holiday pay steps into play.
+There tends to be lots of red tape around making money during the holidays, but that’s where the festive magic of holiday pay steps into play.

 Holiday pay is any business owner’s answer to “What happens when Christmas falls on a Monday?” and the many other holiday-adjacent questions you’ll get from your employees.

-We’re going to unpack everything you need to know about holiday pay — the laws associated with it, employee and business owner requirements, policies, and a few other things — here for you in this guide.
-Let’s fire up that sleigh and unpack the fireworks and start talking about holiday pay!
+We will unpack everything you need to know about holiday pay — the laws associated with it, employee and business owner requirements, policies, and a few other things — here for you in this guide.
+Let’s fire up that sleigh, unpack the fireworks, and discuss holiday pay!

-This one’s a bit self-explanatory, but we still need to cover it in case you’re new to all of this.
+This one’s self-explanatory, but we still need to cover it in case you’re new to all of this.

-Holiday pay is when an employer makes it possible for their team members to continue earning their regular salary while on a holiday break or vacation.
+Holiday pay is when an employer allows their team members to continue earning their regular salary while on a holiday break or vacation.
 The most wonderful time of year, indeed!

-What many don’t know is that holiday pay is actually a gift from an employer because paying your employees for any holiday isn’t legally required of any business in the United States.
-But, as a business, providing holiday pay is a great way to show that you truly value your team members, which is why several companies choose to include holiday pay as an employee benefit.
+What many don’t know is that holiday pay is actually a gift from an employer because paying your employees for any holiday isn’t legally required for any business in the United States.
+But, as a business, providing holiday pay shows that you truly value your team members, which is why companies choose to include holiday pay as an employee benefit.
 When you provide holiday pay, you can prevent undue hardship during the holiday season and bolster your employee benefits.